GrammarViz2/grammarviz2_src/README.md

 2.0 FINDING THE BEST DISCRETIZATION PARAMETERS
 ------------
 The code implements a modified for SAX-VSM DIRECT algorithm.
 Below is the trace of running sampler for Gun/Point dataset.
-The series in this dataset have length 150, so I define the sliding window range as [10-150], PAA size as [5-75] while the alphabet [2-18].
+The series in this dataset have length 150, so I define the sliding window range as [10-150], PAA size as [5-75], and the alphabet [2-18].
 This is the run trace:

 	$java -cp "sax-vsm-classic20.jar" edu.hawaii.jmotif.direct.SAXVSMDirectSampler data/Gun_Point/Gun_Point_TRAIN data/Gun_Point/Gun_Point_TEST 10 150 5 75 2 18 1 20
 	running sampling for CLASSIC strategy...